Merovex/Merovex/business-thoughts/turnaround-plan.md

 Promote their general managers, elevate their business units in the organization, give them more funding, and get out of the way.

-**Step 4**: *Identify the 3-5 things that are consuming a lot of money and time and yet going nowhere, and kill those.*
+## Step 4: Identify the 3-5 things that are consuming a lot of money and time and yet going nowhere, and kill those.

 A good starting point is your predecessor's [pet projects](http://news.zdnet.com/2100-9584_22-5137473.html) -- line 'em up and shoot 'em.